-Cats can sometimes do the strangest things, such as chew cardboard.
-They love boxes and anything made out of cardboard.
-There’s something infinitely fun about boxes, tubes, and more made from cardboard.
-The material has some hold on a cat’s mind, and they just can’t seem to leave it alone!
+Cats can sometimes do the strangest things, one of those is chewing cardboard.
+They love boxes and anything else made from cardboard.
+There’s something infinitely fun about cardboard boxes, tubes, and packets.
+The material has some hold on a cat’s mind, and many of them can’t seem to leave it alone!

-While chewing cardboard can be fun, eating cardboard may be another matter for your cat.
+While chewing cardboard can be fun for cats, swallowing it is another matter.
 Has your cat eaten some cardboard?
 As you worried the cardboard will make your cat sick?
-If so, then you’ve come to the right place.
+If so, then you’ve come to the right place for some advice.

 In this article, we’ll take a look at cardboard and whether or not it can make your cat sick.
 Let’s get started!